Urmston: Economy

 The Trafford Centre, a large shopping and leisure complex, is at Dumplington.
 Some locals felt that it brought about the decline of Urmston Precinct, the town's central shopping area – dating back to the 1960s – where many units closed or became "pound shops".
 Beginning in 2007, Urmston Precinct was demolished and a £45 million redevelopment of the site got underway, to include 140000 sqft of retail and leisure space and 144 apartments.
-This redevelopment project is now known as Eden Square, open between 2009 and 2012 and includes shops such as Sainsburys, Aldi, Iceland, Quality Save, Greggs and Boots, along with independent retailers.
+This redevelopment project is now known as Eden Square, open between 2009 and 2012 and includes several chain stores long with independent retailers.